-As awareness of the global pandemic grows in our North American context, please remember World Renew has an active and ongoing presence in over 20 countries currently impacted by COVID-19.
+As awareness of the global pandemic grows in our North American context, please remember World Renew has an active and ongoing presence in over 30 countries currently impacted by COVID-19.
 During this challenging period of history, World Renew, our partners, and communities must join in efforts to slow the transmission and continue to work with the vulnerable and poor.
-While governments in developed nations turn their primary attention to protecting their citizens and economies, we are deeply concerned with those forgotten communities of the displaced and the poor.With poor hygiene conditions, malnutrition and hunger, these communities will be more vulnerable.
+While governments in developed nations turn their primary attention to protecting their citizens and economies, we are deeply concerned with those forgotten communities of the displaced and the poor.With poor hygiene conditions, malnutrition and hunger, these communities are more vulnerable.
 Health care systems vary in quality and access throughout the world are often minimal for those displaced or poor.

 Your support to the COVID-19 response will help to continue World Renew’s life-saving programming with these vulnerable communities and support efforts to educate and reduce the transmission of COVID-19.

 As the situation progresses, World Renew will use this page to provide regular updates on the use of funds and the stories of hope occurring throughout the world.
 For stories of hope occurring throughout the world and additional giving and prayer opportunities, please visit our Moment of Hope community:

 With the shift to remote work for our home office staff, donation receipting is slightly delayed.
 Thank you for your patience and understanding during this season.